High Value Dating Is A Highly Problematic Concept

 Advertisement

-Single people on average are spending £7,564.50 a year more than couples on basic household outgoings – and it’s only set to worsen.
-Even factoring in the 25% single-person discount, the council tax gap means that individuals with partners are paying considerably less than their single friends.
-The Office for National Statistics estimates that there are 7.9 million single-person households in the UK.
+The single tax is real, with single people on average are spending $9,312 a year more than couples on basic household outgoings — and it’s only set to worsen.
 Dating is an expensive game, with no guaranteed payoff.
 Is it any surprise that women are adopting more stringent measures to secure themselves a man, and a rich one at that?

 Now that sounds like the solid dating advice we all need.